argo49/SENSE-Boilerplate/README.md

 `bash init.sh`

+`sudo npm install`

 `npm start`

 ## Notes

 - If you have any problems, please create an issue!
 - The sass folder structure is one I find myself using fairly often, feel free to tear it up and make your own structure!
-- This boilerplate also contains references to [normalize.css](https://necolas.github.io/normalize.css/) and Adam Kaplan's [grid](http://www.adamkaplan.me/grid/).
+- This boilerplate also contains references to [normalize.css](https://necolas.github.io/normalize.css/)
 - Special thanks to
   - robrighter's [node-boilerplate](https://github.com/robrighter/node-boilerplate/blob/master/initproject.sh) for giving me the scripting setup idea